1. Avoid Long, Cluttered Sentences

 Considerations / Perceptions

-- Any barriers in place that discourages consumers from purchasing client’s product/service?
+Any barriers in place that discourage consumers from purchasing client’s product/service?
 Any brand, product or service benefits should be listed.

 25. Have Fun!

 Your content assets should never be boring – even in a boring industry!
 Sometimes, those industries that are seemingly “dry” (i.e. financial company websites, manufacturing, B2B or niche markets) can have some of the best content opportunities.
 No content is boring if it is educational, valuable and helpful to those people who show true interest in the topic.
 No content is boring to those whose questions it answers.
 No content is boring to those who need additional helpful resources.
 No content is boring if it appeals to your target audience.
 People search for and consume content to further their education and entertain themselves – the only limit is your creativity.